 There are many hotels in and around Gambier (here).

 Generally, Kenyon does a fantastic job of pairing roommates—everyone is put together by hand.
-If you do have any problems, your CA will be able to help you walk through them.
+If you do have any problems, your Community Advisor (CA) will be able to help you walk through them.

 Students are able to contact their roommate in many ways—via Facebook, snail mail, or email.
 To find your roommate’s email, log into your Kenyon email and compose a draft.
 The entire Kenyon directory is available to you so you should easily be able to find his or her name and send an email.

-You may find out about your advisor through your UCC or your advisor, and they will contact you in late July or early August via email or snail mail.
+You may find out about your advisor through your Orientation Leaders (OLs) or your advisor, and they will contact you in late July or early August via email or snail mail.
 You and your advisor will be matched from information you provided on your Personal Data form, including academic and personal interests and hobbies.

-You will schedule classes after arriving on campus; for the Class of 2018 this will be on August 26, 2014.
-We have first-year students register for classes after meeting with their advisor and UCC, who are well-equipped to guide students to make the best decisions for their first year of Kenyon academics.
+You will schedule classes after arriving on campus; for the Class of 2021 this will be on August 22, 2017 after lunch.
+Incoming transfer students will register on August 22, 2017 in the morning before first-years.
+We have new students students register for classes after meeting with their advisor and OLs, who are well-equipped to guide students to make the best decisions for their first year of Kenyon academics.

 This function of the Kenyon website allows you to research and mark courses you may be interested in taking during your years at Kenyon.
 It allows you to make potential schedules and begin to consider your academic track while you’re at Kenyon.